Quaker Funeral Service Rituals

-One of the most distinctive aspects of a Quaker funeral is the opportunity for anyone who feels moved by the spirit to give a spoken message or prayer.
-This time, often called “Open Worship” is a period of silence, where family and friends may, as they feel inspired, give their own messages and thoughts to the family and the rest of the group.
+One of the most distinctive aspects of a Quaker’s funeral is the opportunity for anyone who feels moved by the spirit to give a spoken message or prayer.
+This time, often called “Open Worship,” is a period of silence where family and friends may, as they feel inspired, give their own messages and thoughts to the family and the rest of the group.
 All are welcome to speak, regardless of age, gender, or faith tradition.

-At the close of the service, there may a closing prayer or song, or an elder near the front of the meeting will turn and shake hands with his or her neighbor, which is a signal that the Meeting for Worship has concluded.
+At the service’s close, there may be a closing prayer or song, or an elder near the front of the meeting will turn and shake hands with his or her neighbor, which is a signal that the Meeting for Worship has concluded.
 You are encouraged to do likewise, and then the funeral ends informally.
-Ushers will not dismiss you, and you are free to leave quietly or go speak to the family and friends of the deceased.
+Ushers will not dismiss you, and you are free to leave quietly or speak to the deceased’s family and friends.

-After the funeral, those who gather are often invited for a light meal held at the meetinghouse.
+After the funeral, those who gather are often invited for a light meal at the meetinghouse.
 If a person is not cremated, the burial service may immediately follow the funeral, and all funeral guests may attend.
-A burial service is typically very brief, with a prayer, Scripture reading and moment of silence.
+A burial service is typically very brief, with a prayer, Scripture reading, and a moment of silence.

-It is appropriate to visit or contact the family to offer condolences before and after the funeral.
+Visiting or contacting the family to offer condolences before and after the funeral is appropriate.
 Guests who are not Quakers can fully participate in the funeral service.
-Professional or “church” attire is appropriate, although it is likely some will be less formally dressed.
+Professional or “church” attire is appropriate, although some will likely be less formally dressed.
 Wearing black is not expected.
 No head covering or special clothing is required.

 |Women’s groups usually supplies